Diversity matters.

 Prioritize Board Composition & Refreshment

 As a trusted advisor to the industry for almost three decades, Whelan Advisory founder, Margaret Whelan, has often expressed her concerns about PMS (Pale, Male, Stale) on housing and construction company boards.
 The challenge these boards face is that they are male dominated, and often stale and entrenched, as age and term limits are rarely established or enforced.
-Without refreshment, companies miss out on new or innovative strategies, while long serving directors are no longer considered independent by many shareholders.
-Of the 693 directors who participated in PwC’s 2020 Annual Corporate Directors Survey, 49% believed that at least one fellow director should be replaced.
+Without regular refreshment, companies risk missing new or innovative perspectives and having long serving directors deemed non-independent by many shareholders.
+Of the 600+ public company directors who participated in PwC’s 2025 Annual Corporate Directors Survey, 55% believed that at least one fellow director should be replaced.

 Cartoon of a meeting with identical people lacking fresh ideas.
 One person speaks, holding a phone, while others sit at a table.
 A flipchart labeled "Plan A" is nearby.
 Caption reads: "Why don't we have any fresh ideas around here?"